-Bachelor of Science in Middle Level Education Mathematics (plus additional specialization area)
+Bachelor of Science in Middle Level Education

 This degree is designed for students who wish to teach in middle schools.
 The curriculum of the degree prepares the middle level educator to teach in two separate content areas.
-Each student will have a teacher preparation program in two areas: English/Language Arts, mathematics, science or social studies.
+Each student will select at least two content concentrations from the following options: English/Language Arts , mathematics, science or social studies.
 Due to the complexity of this degree, its content areas and general education requirements, students are urged to always receive prior approval from their advisers before enrolling in any course.